-Please be aware that the name ISA Brown is actually a brand, much the same as Toyota or Samsung.
+Please be aware that the name ISA Brown (what HYLINES are often referred to) is actually a brand, much the same as Toyota or Samsung.
 The ‘ISA’ stands for “Institute de Selection Animale” – a French company that developed the breed in 1978 as a battery hen for optimum egg production.
 The ‘Brown’ refers to the chicken feather colour.
 There is also an ‘ISA White’ but this isn’t available in Australia.
 Biaida Poultry have the Australian rights to market the name ‘ISA Browns’.

 Like everything that dominates the market, there are a other commercial hybrid chickens (such as Gingerham, Bonds Brown Hi-sex or Lohman) which are often indistinguishable in looks and egg production.
 Some sellers use the term ISA Brown quite loosely but upon further questioning will say that they ‘breed their own’ – please be aware that although they may be breeding a similar looking chicken that is robust, healthy and a great producer of eggs, they are not true ISA Browns.
 Either way you should be able to discuss the origins of your ISA Brown chickens from the person you are buying it from.